liuxiao1468/soft_robot_DEnKF/README.md

 <p align="center">
 <img src = "img/test.gif" width ="800" />
 </p>
 The real-time estimation of the state on the tensegrity robot arm is demonstrated in this study.
-Specifically, the `top` figure presents a motion sequence of the robot without applying external forces, while the `bottom` figure showcases the real-time tracking outcomes (along with the corresponding uncertainty) of the positions of the hand tip.
+Specifically, the `feft` figure presents a motion sequence of the robot without applying external forces, while the `right` figure showcases the real-time tracking outcomes (along with the corresponding uncertainty) of the positions of the hand tip.

 ## Model Zoo
 TBD